Fort Langley Day Trip

 How to get to Fort Langley National Historic Site of Canada by Skytrain and Bus

-From the Expo line exit at Surrey Central Station catch the #501 Langley Centre bus at bay #4.
-Get off at Walnut Grove Park and Ride (about 30 minutes on the bus) and transfer to a C62 Langley Centre Via Fort Langley Community Shuttle Bus at bay #2 and get off at the corner of 96th Avenue and Glover Road (about 22 minutes on the bus) The village is located along both sides of Glover Road - mostly to the north.
+From the Expo line exit at Surrey Central Station catch the #501 Langley Centre bus at bay #2.
+Get off at Carvolth Exchange and Ride (about 39 minutes on the bus) and transfer to a #562 Walnut Grove / Langley Centre Bus at bay #11.
+Ride the #562 bus to the corner of 96th Avenue and Glover Road (about 18 minutes on the bus).
+The village is located along both sides of Glover Road - mostly to the north.

 If you need to use a washroom after your trip out from Vancouver there are public washrooms in the beautifully restored Fort Langley Community Hall on the east side of Glover Road just north of where you get off the bus.
-It is open from 1pm on Tue and Wed and from 10am on Thur, Fri, and Sat.
-You can access them via the public library located at the south end of the hall.
+You can access them via the public library which is open Monday through Friday from 10am to 12:30pm and 1pm to 5pm and located at the south end of the hall.
+There are also public washrooms just inside the main entrance of the Fort Langley National Historic Site.

 To walk to the National Historic Site go north on Glover Road to Mavis Avenue (just before the railway tracks) and then go right (west).
 The entrance is a couple of blocks ahead on the left.
 You will also find Langley Centennial Museum right across the road.